infinitered/ignite/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots (if applicable)

 If you’re submitting code changes related to a visible feature, please include before-and-after screenshots or videos.
-This helps the reviewer easily compare and understand the changes.

 | Before                           | After                           |
 | -------------------------------- | ------------------------------- |